Is the AI Singularity Concept a Mathematical Mirage?

 A slowdown does not mean stagnation.
 It just looks like fewer jaw-dropping demos and more focus on reliability.
 More narrow, high-value deployments.
 Slower jumps between model generations.
 More emphasis on tooling, orchestration, and the systems around models.
 In other words, maturity.

-If true AGI is mathematically unreachable, then the future is not a handover, it’s an integration problem.
+If true AGI is mathematically unreachable, then the future isn’t a handover, it’s an integration challenge.

 Human judgement remains the constraint layer and AI becomes the acceleration layer.
 It will always be a balance between direction and scale.

 The strategic question isn’t whether machines will replace us.
-It’s whether organisations can build the capability to harness systems that are increasingly powerful, increasingly autonomous, and increasingly embedded in core operations.
+It’s whether organisations can build the capability to harness systems that are increasingly powerful and increasingly autonomous.

-The companies that treat AI as a novelty will be outpaced by the ones that treat it as infrastructure.
-And that requires discipline, governance, and an understanding of where AI should amplify human decision making and where it should be constrained.
+The companies that treat AI as a novelty will be outdone by the ones that treat it more like infrastructure.
+Doing that authentically requires discipline, and an understanding of where AI should amplify human decision making and where it should be limited.
+It also requires an understanding of constantly evolving governance requirements.

 The singularity makes for good headlines, but the asymptote makes for better strategy.

-And strategy, not spectacle, is what determines who compounds true advantage in the years ahead.
+And strategy, not spectacle, is what determines who will compound true advantage in the years ahead.